Mission and learning objectives

-The course examines in detail the main processes in the field of Operations Management and Supply Chain Management, with a particular focus on the Food and Beverage Industry.
+The course examines in detail the main processes in the field of Operations Management and Supply Chain Management, with a particular focus on the Food & Beverage Industry.
 The relevance of these processes is pointed out both in terms of strategy and in terms of methodologies and techniques, which are necessary for a company to create a competitive advantage within its specific industry.

 The course covers the main topics in the sales & channel management’s role in the value delivery processes, the go to market strategies, sales force management, the key role played by retailing in the marketing process, the retailing mix, the retail planning and monitoring, the store design planning process and the visual merchandising activities.

 In this course, students will discover, through a step-by-step approach, the path to do a business plan within food and beverage related industries by understanding the links among strategies, numbers, innovation, feasibility and long term profitability.
 Participants will also have the opportunity to test their entrepreneurial quotient and to expand their network with key actors for business development.

 This module is devoted to the development of Food-Strat Business Game.
 The Simulation will offer the opportunity to simulate in small teams the real management of a medium company by taking decisions in all the main areas of critical strategic decisions in a realistic environment.

 Throughout the program, students will have to opportunity to visit some of the best companies operating in the food and beverage industry and to discover their story and path to excellence made of culture, skills, knowledge and respect for the territory and the environment.

 A real hands-on experience to be remembered and a extraordinary opportunity to network with top managers of the sector.